-In 1983, the in 2023 car park was constructed with a path beside it covered by a pergola.
+In 1983, a car park was constructed with a path beside it covered by a pergola.
 Other areas were attractively landscaped and included children's play equipment, barbecues and seating.

-In 2010, the last remaining dwelling on The Triangle

-reverted to Council ownership and was demolished.
+In 2010, the last remaining dwelling on The Triangle reverted to Council ownership and was demolished.
 A children's playground was erected along with a new public toilet block.
-The old public toilet block on Mountain highway was demolished.
+The old public toilet block on Mountain Highway was demolished.